elixir-cldr/elixir-cldr.github.io/_posts/2020-11-08-user-preferences=from-a-language-tag.md

 iex> MyApp.Cldr.Locale.territory_from_locale "ja-u-rg-uszzzz"
 :US
 ```

-The syntax is unusual in order to comply with the overall specification of language tag however it is straight forward to understand when recognising that the `zzzz` is padding to create a 6-character region override code.
+The syntax is unusual in order to comply with the overall specification of language tags however it is straight forward to understand when recognising that the `zzzz` is padding to create a 6-character region override code.

 Why is overriding the territory (region) preference useful?
 In `CLDR`, the `region override (rg)` is used to [overide the territory to be used](https://unicode.org/reports/tr35/tr35-info.html#rgScope) when: